mbta/realtime_signs/README.md

 ## Deploys

-Realtime signs (dev and prod) run as a Windows services on Opstech3.
+Realtime Signs (dev and prod) runs as Windows services on Opstech3, a virtual server hosted on hardware inside the MBTA network.
+You will need [VPN access](https://www.mbta.com/org/workfromhome) and [remote desktop access](https://github.com/mbta/wiki/blob/master/devops/accessing-windows-servers.md) to this server first.

-On Opstech3 there is a user, `RTRUser` where the code and compiled artifacts live.
-In order to access `/c/Users/RTRUser/` in Git Bash, you will have to navigate to the directory in the Windows GUI Explorer.
-The first time you open it, it will prompt you for permissions, and then after that you'll have access via Git Bash.
+### First-time steps

+1. Grant your account access to the `RTRUser` account's home directory, where the code and compiled artifacts live.
+In Windows Explorer, navigate to `C:\Users\RTRUser` and you'll be prompted to change the permissions on the folder.
+From here on, you should be able to access it in Git Bash via the path `/c/Users/RTRUser` (or right-click on the folder and "Git Bash Here").

+1. Generate a new SSH key and link it to your GitHub account.
+[Instructions are here](https://docs.github.com/en/github-ae@latest/github/authenticating-to-github/connecting-to-github-with-ssh); select "Linux" as your operating system and perform the steps in Git Bash.

+### Deploying

+To deploy a new version of the code:

+1. In Git Bash, navigate to `/c/Users/RTRUser/GitHub/realtime_signs_release_[dev|prod]`
+1. `git pull` the latest version
+1. Run `./build_release.sh realtime_signs_[dev|prod]` to compile a new release.
+The second argument gives the name of the Erlang node to run the release under and isn't terribly important as long as it's distinct for dev versus prod.
+1. Open the Windows `Services` application and restart `Realtime Signs (Dev/Prod)`
+1. Tag the release in git: `git tag -a yyyy-mm-dd -m "Deployed on [date] at [time]"`
+1. Push the tag to GitHub: `git push origin yyyy-mm-dd`

+### Rolling back

+To quickly roll back to a previous version:

+* Move the broken release: `mv _build _build-broken`
+* Restore the previous release: `mv _build-prev _build`
+* Restart the service

+### Setup details

 The version of Erlang we use is precompiled Erlang/OTP 22.1, installed via [this Windows installer](https://www.erlang-solutions.com/resources/download.html) to `/c/Users/RTRUser/bin/`.